-1.1 Introduction
+1.1 Vision

-The Scheme provides a set of inter-bank rules, practices and standards which allows the banking industry in SEPA to offer a direct debit product to customers.
-As a result, all core direct debits, whether 'domestic' or 'cross border', will be provided on the same essential conditions and modalities throughout SEPA.
+The Scheme provides a set of inter-bank rules, practices and standards to be complied with by Participants who adhere to the Scheme.
+It allows payment service providers in SEPA to offer a SEPA-wide core and basic euro direct debit product to customers.
+The Scheme also provides a common basis on which Participants are able to offer new and innovative services.

-1.2 Vision

-- The Scheme establishes a set of inter-bank rules practices and standards for direct debits in euro in SEPA. - It thereby provides the basis for a direct debit product which provides customers (e.g. individuals, small and medium-sized enterprises, corporates and government entities) with a straightforward instrument possessing the necessary reliability, predictable execution time and reach. - Direct debits within SEPA will be able to be processed in accordance with the rules and standards of this Scheme. - SEPA Direct Debits are fully automatable and based on the use of open standards and the best practices of straight through processing ('STP') without manual intervention. - The EPC considers that meeting the basic needs of SEPA will be best achieved by defining and implementing an entirely new direct debit scheme based on a new set of standards and a common legal framework.
-This is considered to be a faster and more effective way forward rather than setting out to harmonize the numerous existing national schemes.
-The Scheme will co-exist with existing national schemes during a transitional period.
+The euro direct debit products based on the Scheme provide customers (e.g., individuals, small and medium-sized enterprises, corporates and government entities) with a straightforward instrument possessing the necessary reliability, predictable execution time and reach.

+Direct debits within SEPA will be able to be processed in accordance with the rules and standards of this Scheme.

+SEPA Direct Debits are fully automatable and based on the use of open standards and the best practices of straight through processing ('STP') without manual intervention.

-1.3 Objectives
+1.2 Objectives

-- To establish a scheme with no disparities between national and cross-border direct debits and with full Reachability throughout SEPA in accordance with the 'SEPA Regulation'. - To meet the actual and future needs of parties via a simple, well-controlled, fully dematerialised, secure, reliable, transparent and cost-efficient instrument. - To enable the achievement of best-in-class security, low risk and improved cost efficiency for all participants in the payments process. - To allow the further development of a healthy and competitive market for payment services. - To improve the current level of service provided to customers towards the highest existing service level experienced in SEPA today. - To provide a framework for the removal of local inhibitors and the harmonisation of standards and practices.
+- To maintain a scheme with no disparities between national and cross-border euro direct debits and with full Reachability throughout SEPA in accordance with the 'SEPA Regulation'. - To meet the actual and future needs of parties via a simple, well-controlled, fully dematerialised, secure, reliable, transparent and cost-efficient instrument. - To enable the achievement of best-in-class security, low risk and improved cost efficiency for all participants in the payments process. - To allow the further development of a healthy and competitive market for payment services. - To improve the current level of service provided to customers towards the highest existing service level experienced in SEPA today. - To provide a framework for the removal of local inhibitors and the harmonisation of standards and practices. - To maintain a core scheme that is flexible enough to be adapted to various kinds of future market requirements and processes.